 34. Peg Ponies

 Imagine what a great time the boys and girls will have making these peg ponies.
 An inexpensive, but oodles of fun to make, craft.
-Go to hw craft for the tutorial for making these peg ponies.
+Find the tutorial for making these peg ponies here.

 35. Mosaic Frame

 A very useful item made using mosaic cut pieces of cereal box for the frame decoration.
 I also love the idea of a framed blackboard.
 The tutorial can be found at infarrantly CREATIVE.